Owner: Simon Sadler

 The Stanley Matthews Stand is where most of the home supporters are, along with the Oystons who oversee their club with much contempt, it seems.

-Overall, Blackpool is more about a weekend away than the football itself and whilst Bloomfield Road is an adequate ground, there's nothing special about it and it's devoid of any atmosphere whilst the boycott is understandably in place.
+Overall, Blackpool is more about a weekend away than the football itself and whilst Bloomfield Road is an adequate ground, there's nothing special about it and it's devoid of any atmosphere whilst the boycott was understandably in place.